andreshyer/neo4j-backup/README.md

 This repo is not intended to replace the native Neo4j backup Dump files, but rather to be used in instances where a Dump file is not an option.
-Such as moving data from Neo4j to a different type of database.
+Such as moving data from Neo4j to a different type of database, or creating a backup for the community edition of Neo4j.

 Also, this repository aims to be as simple as possible with two main purposes.
 To download a Neo4j graph without using a Dump file and to be able to upload that data to a different Neo4j graph.